Google

 One evening, he came to our front door and started scratching it with his nails.
 When my mother opened the door, he simply rushed past her and came straight to my bed-side.
 After getting his ears scratched and head patted for a while, he went away, as quickly as he had come.
 This sequence continued to be repeated daily, over the next few days, until I had recovered fully.

-His visits were the highlight of my day and I looked forward to seeing him.
+His visits were the highlights of my day and I looked forward to seeing him.

 I feel blessed to have him as a friend!